 To see what the ships looked like go to The Plot Thickens on the next page.

 At that early time there was no character set editor.
 One had to draw out a character on a grid of paper then convert the bit locations into octal values to then be placed into a character set location.
-A sample PLATO TUTOR command would look as follows:

 The bit-values of these octal numbers indicate whether the pixel is on or off.
 Scary, huh?